-A Historic Handshake…Mary Anne Nelson - Travel Consultant
+A Historic Handshake…Mary Anne Nelson - Travel Expert

 Today is the 7th Summit of the Americas and rumours are rife as to whether Barack Obama and Raul Castro will shake hands in Panama City.

 Whether the ‘action’ will take place on 10-11 April is uncertain - and if it does it will certainly be a historic one given that the last time a US President and his Cuban opposite number met was over 60 years ago.
 So far, although no official bilateral meetings have been scheduled it is expected that top Cuban and American officials will hold talks, building on months of behind-the-scenes diplomatic negotiations, we can certainly guarantee that, bar some unforeseen dramatic event, both Obama and Castro will be at the summit, along with the 19 other continental leaders.